jlpteaching/comparch/modules/DINO CPU/_posts/2000-05-01-assignment4.md

 We will use one-level cache system for this assignment.
 We call this a split L1 Cache.

-Split L1 Cache: The L1 Cache consists of two components: an L1 Instruction Cache (L1I) and L1 Data Cache (L1D).
+The split L1 Cache consists of two components: an L1 Instruction Cache (L1I) and L1 Data Cache (L1D).
 The Instruction Cache is optimized for read-only accesses.
 The Data Cache supports both read and write operations.